Aryan-Kanuparti/holiday-food-analysis/README.md

 1. Drop unused columns

-   - I then dropped some columns that I decided I would not be using going forward, ['user_id', 'recipe_id'], recipe id is reduntant with id already being a column and the userid of who submitted the review bears no significance in this analysis
+   - I then dropped some columns that I decided I would not be using going forward, ['user_id', 'recipe_id'], recipe id is reduntant with id already being a column, and the userId of whoever submitted the review bears no significance in terms of this analysis.

 1. Add `is_holiday_season` to the dataframe
    - Added on a column of boolean values that represented whether each recipe was posted during a holiday month (October - December).
 False for recipes that were posted in the other nine months and true for the rest.
 I calculated this column using the clean datetime values in the submitted column.